Tanghalang Ateneo

 Tanghalang Ateneo is the longest-running theater company of the Loyola Schools, Ateneo de Manila University.
 The company weaves into its work the theatrical traditions of the university's sesquicentennial past.

 Tanghalang Ateneo uses theater to foster eloquentia, sapientia, and humanitas – the pillars of Jesuit pedagogy.
 It sees itself as a theater company in the service of student formation, and by extension – given the Jesuit ideal of magis – a theater in service of the nation.

 Notable players and awards

 Since its founding in 1972 (and formally recognized five years later), Tanghalang Ateneo has grown from a fledgling band of student players to one of the country's leading school-based theater companies.
 Its repertoire of plays is daunting: from world classics to modern Filipino pieces.
 The languages used on stage are Filipino and English.
 The company prides itself in its students, who are skilled in producing and designing technical theater on a professional level.

 Its members come from diverse academic fields.
 In fact, many have pursued careers in theater, television, and film; many more use their theater experience to excel in management, law, teaching, media, and cultural work.

-Acclaimed professional actors have graced its shows, and several outstanding designers and choreographers have served as members of its artistic staff.
-Possibly the best known actor-alumnus is Nonie Buencamino, who joined as a college student and decades later fondly remembered his start with the company.
-Manila City Council member Alfred Vargas got his acting career started with the company, later calling it his "refuge" when he was a student at Ateneo.